DogsFactory/DogsFactory-Telegram-Mini-App/README.md

 **Support and Updates**
 ----------------------

 We provide regular updates and support for the Mini App.
-Join our [Discord community](https://discord.gg/CJCu4Khx) to orivide feedback and get help when you need it.
+Join our [Discord community](https://discord.gg/CJCu4Khx) to provide feedback and get help when you need it.

 **Contact Us**
 --------------